|

 the Header/Footer tab, press the Custom Header button.

-In the middle of the window, there is a series of buttons.
-These options will help you personalize the header.
+options as for the page footer.
+In the middle of the window, there is a series

 Click